Have you ever thought that you could be great at email marketing if only you could design a perfect template?

 Well, I’m putting it down to the fact that ConvertKit* only sends plain text emails.
 You can add images but mostly it’s plain text.

-In 6 months I was able to grow my Email list from 100 subscribers to 12,000.
-Using a smart strategy that only took a few hours of work, creating beautiful opt in ‘Lead Boxes’ on Leadpages* which then automatically added people to my ConvertKit list*.
+Using a smart strategy that only took a couple of hours of work, creating beautiful opt-ins, opt-in boxes with Thrive Leads which then automatically added people to my ConvertKit list*.

-Saying that though, you can absolutely send a plain text email from Mailchimp and still get your first 2000 subscribers for free.
+Saying that though, you can absolutely send a plain text email from Mailchimp and Mailerlite (better service) and still build an email list for free.

 Honestly, I think this is a mindset issue.

 People who Unsubscribe from your content are not your target market.
 They were never going to buy from you anyway, and you will save money with unsubscribes.

 If I do take it a little personally, I remember both of those points.

 There was an increased number of unsubscribes when I shared my personal story of being a disabled woman with chronic illnesses which meant that I work about 4x slower than any other Female Entrepreneur out there.
 I couldn’t help but feel like it was a slight but of course, it wasn’t.

 The amount of amazing Email responses I received, outnumbered the unsubscribes by hundreds.

 Email Marketing Myth #5 – Using words like ‘FREE’ will mark your content as spam